Exploring the Best of Nova Scotia • My 2 Week Itinerary

 The 8.2 kilometre hilltop Skyline Trail is probably the best known of these, and for good reason.
 Located on the western side of Cape Breton Highlands National Park, it not only offers incredible views, but the chance to spot Canada’s iconic wildlife, including moose and deer that reside in the forest, eagles and falcons riding the thermals above, and whales out at sea.

-Moose, Cape Breton Highland National Park, Nova Scotia
+Moose, Cape Breton Island, Nova Scotia, Canada

 Moose in Cape Breton Highlands National Park | Tourism Nova Scotia